 3.4 Assembling the Cheesecake

-Pour the cheesecake filling over the prepared crust, smoothing the top with a spatula.
-For even baking, place the springform pan inside a larger baking dish, filling the outer dish with hot water to create a water bath.
-This technique helps maintain a moist environment, preventing the cheesecake from drying out.
+Pour the filling over the crust, smoothing the top with a spatula.
+For even baking, place the springform pan inside a larger dish and fill the outer dish with hot water to make a water bath.
+This keeps the cheesecake moist and prevents drying.

 3.5 Baking and Cooling

-Bake in the preheated oven for about 55 to 60 minutes, or until the center is set but still slightly jiggly.
-After baking, turn off the oven and let the cheesecake cool in the oven with the door slightly ajar for an hour.
-Then, transfer it to the refrigerator to chill for at least four hours, or overnight for best results.
+Bake for about 55–60 minutes until the center is set but still jiggles slightly.
+After baking, turn off the oven and let the cheesecake cool inside with the door slightly open for an hour.
+Then chill it in the fridge for at least four hours, or overnight if you can, for the best taste.

 3.6 Adding Toppings

-Once the cheesecake is completely chilled, prepare the chocolate ganache by heating cream and pouring it over chocolate.
-Stir until smooth and glossy.
-For the peanut butter drizzle, mix peanut butter with a bit of milk until it reaches a pourable consistency.
-Decorate the top of the cheesecake with the ganache, peanut butter drizzle, and chopped candy for an eye-catching finish.
+Once the cheesecake is cold, make the chocolate ganache by heating cream and pouring over chopped chocolate.
+Stir until glossy.
+Mix peanut butter with a little milk for the drizzle.
+Top the cheesecake with ganache, peanut butter drizzle, and chopped candy for a showstopper finish.

 4. Serving Suggestions